benfehr/opendaws/README.md

 <img width="1428" alt="Screenshot 2022-11-14 at 08 30 24" src="https://user-images.githubusercontent.com/113368691/201612144-82d82ce1-15a6-4b1a-943d-ed7898137593.png">

+## Target Audience

+.
+The site is aimed at individuals who require extra support when it comes to applying themselves to music technology.

+## User Stories

+.
+As a user, I want the site to convey it's message clearly .
+As a user, I want to find out the information I need from the site .
+As a user, I want to be able to navigate the site easily

 ## Bugs and testing

 .
 I have tested the project works in all browser types